MichaByte/sleepwalker/README.md

 ![Screenshot](/assets/screenshot.png)

-**Major fixes needed**
+**Fixes needed**
 automatically redirect to same page to get reward (only people needed)

-**Minor fixes needed**
 change in directory to show in game
 at the end get potion of good sleep
 autoscroll for quest/inventory dialog
 uses dev name for "not enough" dialog
 restart game without reload
-any sort of saving
-can't add multiple things to inventory in one command plate and key not working check input value in range
+can't add multiple things to inventory in one command
+plate and key images not working
+check input value in range
+music broken